-Work permit fees range from \$500 to \$12,500 per year, depending on the category.
+Work permit fees range from \$1,000 to \$12,500 per year, depending on the category.
 The Bahamas Immigration Bahamianization Policy, which is critical to the granting of work permits, provides that:

-- The Bahamian must be given that job on the same terms and conditions as his expatriate counterpart. - Where the company has a career structure, whether here or abroad, the Bahamian employee must be given the same opportunities for advancement as would be afforded other employees. - 4.
+- Whenever there is a position that a Bahamian is qualified to fill, he should be given the position in preference to anyone else. - The Bahamian must be given that job on the same terms and conditions as his expatriate counterpart. - 3.
+Where the company has a career structure, whether here or abroad, the Bahamian employee must be given the

+- same opportunities for advancement as would be afforded other employees. - 4.
 The Bahamian must be helped whenever possible to broaden his skills in the individual's chosen field of endeavour by constant exposure to further training at home and abroad.